JLU-lwt/SFR/README.md

 You can get more information about SFR from our paper https://arxiv.org/abs/2505.21879.

 ## V. Further reproduction
-More complete code and testing experiments (including inferring the transmission laws of epidemics) will be published on GitHub.
-We recommend downloading the project from https://github.com/JLU-lwt/SFR for easier training and testing
+The complete code will be open sourced for use as soon as possible.